eti-p-doray/log6308/README.md

 #### Google word2vec

 Two of our scripts use word vectors to make predictions.
 For that, we have used a pretrained Google word2vec model, loaded with gensim.
 You can find the link for such pretrained model on [https://code.google.com/archive/p/word2vec/](https://code.google.com/archive/p/word2vec/) (find the section called "Pre-trained word and phrase vectors").
 Once downloaded, unzip it and put the resulting `GoogleNews-vectors-negative300.bin` file in a `word2vec` folder at the root of this project.

+## Training

+Each script can be run without arguments to use default model configuration.
+Scripts are provided with help for how to use optional command line arguments.
+Here's an exemple of how to run model netflix_0.0_latent:

+`python3 netflix_0.0_latent.py`

+This will run model training and validation.
+Progress is written in console while model state is saved in log/model_name/ folder and can be visualized with tensorboad.